JaxionProject/jaxion/examples/debug/README.md

 ## Submit jobs

-Examples to use for testing/debugging are in the `examples/debug` folder:
+Examples to use for testing/debugging are in the `examples/debug/` folder:

 ```console
 cd examples/debug
 ```

-Submit a Large (L) job (resolution 2046^3) on 16 nodes / 64 GPUs:
+Submit a Large (L) job (resolution 2048^3) on 16 nodes / 64 GPUs:

 ```console
 sbatch sbatch_frontier_L.sh
 ```

-(this test should run in about 23 minutes.)
+(this test should run in about 160 seconds.)

 Submit an Extra Large (XL) job (resolution 4096^3) on 64 nodes / 512 GPUs: